robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

       with spaces: kolme

 .. note:: Using YAML files with Robot Framework requires `PyYAML
-          <http://pyyaml.org>`_ module to be installed.
-If you have
+          <http://pyyaml.org>`_ module to be installed in version 5.1.
-          pip_ installed, you can install it simply by running `pip install pyyaml`.
+          If you have pip_ installed, you can install it simply by running `pip install pyyaml`.

           YAML support is new in Robot Framework 2.9.
 Starting from